dlwicksell/nodem/README.md

 > ydb.open({routinesPath: `${HOME}/p/r128(${HOME}/p)`});
 ```

-Nodem supports setting the Call-in path directly in the 'open' call, via the
+Nodem supports setting the Call-in path directly in the `open` call, via the
-'callinTable' property.
+`callinTable` property.
 This can be handy if you are running Nodem in an
 environment that has other software that uses the YottaDB/GT.M Call-in
 interface, and you don't want to worry about namespace issues.
 Nor would you
 need to set the $ydb_ci/$GTMCI environment variable, in order for NodeM to be